Officials tour 'world-class' whitewater park construction site, talk about its impact

-WATTS — Construction may still have a year and a half to go, but the partners behind an upcoming whitewater park say based on the progress so far they are excited about its future prospects.
+WATTS — Construction may still have a year and a half to go, but the partners behind an upcoming whitewater park say that based on the progress so far, they are excited about its future.

 “It doesn’t look like it yet, but wait till it’s finished.
 This will be a world-class attraction,” said Ed Fite, GRDA vice president for rivers operations and water quality, who joined other project officials Tuesday for a tour of the WOKA Whitewater Park site.